Two Types Of Skirt Steak

 Skirt steak comes in two varieties: outside and inside.

 Outside skirt steak is the more desirable skirt steak cut.
 It’s the cut you should buy if you can find it.
-Outside skirt steak comes from the plate section, below the rib section and between the brisket and flank.
+Outside skirt steak comes from the diaphragm.
 It’s said to be the cut of beef that started the fajita craze years ago.
 It’s got good flavor and tenderness, but can be hard to find because much of it is shipped overseas to consumers willing to pay top dollar for it.

-Inside skirt steak comes from the flank section.
-It is thinner and narrower and tougher than outside skirt steak.
-This is the cut you’ll find at some supermarkets and on some restaurant menus.
+Inside skirt steak comes from the transverse abdominal muscle.
+It is wider, thinner, and tougher than outside skirt steak.

 How To Identify Outside Skirt Steak